Honey Wheat Bread

 Baking

-About 30 minutes prior to baking, preheat your oven to 350 degrees Fahrenheit.
+Step 7: About 30 minutes prior to baking, preheat your oven to 350 degrees Fahrenheit.
 Bake for about 30 to 35 minutes, until your honey wheat bread reaches an internal temperature of 190 degrees on a digital thermometer.
 It will make a hollow sound when you thump on the bottom of the loaf.

-Let cool on a wire rack for at least an hour before slicing.
+Remove the bread from the pan immediately and cool on a wire rack for at least an hour before slicing.

-If you are going to eat your bread in the next few days, keep it wrapped in a plastic bag or an airtight container on your countertop at room temperature.
+If you are going to eat your wheat germ bread in the next few days, keep it wrapped in a plastic bag or an airtight container on your countertop at room temperature.
 Never store bread in the refrigerator, or it will dry out.

 Bread can be kept for longer in the freezer.
 Just slice it and freeze it in freezer bags.

-FAQs
+Recipe FAQs

 Why does this recipe have so little yeast?

-Honey Wheat Bread
+Honey Wheat Bread with Wheat Germ

 5 from 1 vote